FF9933/2D-to-3D-Conversion/README.md

 The mission behind this project, is to create a fast, reliable and simple 3D Pose Estimation using *one* camera.
 Doing so requires an accurate 2D-to-3D Conversion, only a few solutions exist out there, yet all seem to be inaccurate.
 Mediapipe from Google is one of the more advanced models, which is not a guarantee for being good. <br>
-Therefor this repo was created.
+Therefor this repo was created.<br>

 <h3>Methodology</h3>